Student grants and loans for studies outside Sweden

 Are you a foreign citizen?

-If you are a foreign national, you also need to satisfy the conditions in order to be entitled to Swedish student finance.
+If you are a foreign citizen, you also need to satisfy the conditions in order to be entitled to Swedish student finance.

 Application, study assurance and payment